ogcio/ogcio-ds/govie-frontend/docs/contributing/coding-standards/css.md

 ## Block Element Modifier (BEM)

-GOV.UK Frontend uses the Block Element Modifier (BEM) methodology when naming CSS classes.
+GOV.IE Frontend uses the Block Element Modifier (BEM) methodology when naming CSS classes.
 This is designed to help developers understand how the different classes relate to each other.